 Georgetown Entrepreneurship Initiative Announces Spring 2017 Leonsis Prize Winners

-Several of Georgetown University’s most promising entrepreneurs can now further their business ventures, thanks to the support from the Leonsis Family Entrepreneurship Prize, which provides funding for students and recently alumni who have launched or are preparing to launch new businesses.
+Several of Georgetown University’s most promising entrepreneurs can now further their business ventures, thanks to the support from the Leonsis Family Entrepreneurship Prize, which provides funding for students and recent alumni who have launched or are preparing to launch new businesses.